javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 * objective1 - Data set created by combining the Test and Training sets. trainingData + testData.
 Data frame: 10299 observations 563 variables.
 * objective2 - Data set created after extracting selected columns. i.e: mean() and std().
 Data frame: 10299 observations 68 variables.
 * objective2 <updated> - Data set created after changing labels with more descriptive names.
 Data frame: 10299 observations 68 variables.
 * objective5 - Independent tidy data set with the average of each variable, for each activity, for each subject.
-Data frame:
+Data frame: 180 observations 68 variables.
 * Objective5_dataset.txt - Text file created for the submission of the final dataset.
 Created using write.table().
+Data frame: 180 observations 68 variables.

 List of columns names (in order since they are grouped by subject & activity) for the independent tidy data set:
 * 1 subjectID